 - Queens High School for the Sciences at York College

 - Stuyvesant High School

-Use MySchools to learn more about each of the specialized high schools, as well as other public high school options.
-Search for schools by interest, location, and more from your desktop or mobile device.
+- Use MySchools to learn more about each of the Specialized High Schools, as well as other public high school options.
+Search for schools by interest, location, and more from your computer or phone.